clarktrimble/ba-blog/content/blog/continuous-duty-cli/index.md

 ## The End

+Can you believe it?

-Obviously, the above opinious are my own, and are offered in the spirit of helpfulness and with the hope of provoking thought.
+The above opinions are my own, and are offered in the spirit of helpfulness and with the hope of provoking thought.
 Shoot me an email if you'd like to get in touch!

 Thanks for reading :)